 This part of the game experience involves wandering through the land and stumbling onto neat things to unlock, hack, scan or whatever.

 Unlocking a Door Panel

-In the Star Wars Datapad one of the easier-to-understand elements of the game is the ability to solve spatial puzzles.
+In the Star Wars Datapad, one of the easier-to-understand elements of the game is the ability to solve spatial puzzles.
 By solving a puzzle you are able to cause the door panel to light up, and essentially become hacked.
 As you can see from the screen above “Access Granted” gets you interaction with the panel.
-But you, unfortunately aren’t whisked away to any magical lands through the door you just hacked. so you move on to the next one.
+But you, unfortunately, aren’t whisked away to any magical lands through the door you just hacked. so you move on to the next one.

 Scanning the Crates

-Many of the crates in Galaxy’s Edge have a QR code that needs scanned by the app.
-And we saw many players ahead of us approaching this part of the game play which much more gusto than we could muster.
+Many of the crates in Galaxy’s Edge have a QR code that needs to be scanned by the app.
+And we saw many players ahead of us approaching this part of the gameplay which much more gusto than we could muster.
 Because essentially you’re just scanning a QR code.
 Is this fun?
 Yeah, kinda.
 Strangely it becomes sorta like a job you can’t quit.
 You want to… because at one point you should probably go eat, or ride something… but you just have a few more to scan right?
 Right?

 The First Order

 Keep in mind that your work in the app is Rebel work.
 Some of the crates and door panels you will have to scan and hack are questionably close to the First Order area of the land and you DO NOT want to get caught lurking about some old crates when the stormtroopers arrive.
-While the First Order will be chatting up guests getting them to join their side, you’ll need to be diligent and not give away that you’re a Rebel.
+While the First Order will be chatting up guests and getting them to join their side, you’ll need to be diligent and not give away that you’re a Rebel.

 Smugglers Run: Flight Crews Wanted